CumulusNetworks/docs/content/cumulus-vx/Set-Up-VMs/Vagrant-and-VirtualBox.md

 weight: 28
 toc: 2
 ---
 This document describes how to install and set up Cumulus Linux within a Vagrant environment, using VirtualBox as the hypervisor.
 These sections assume a basic level of Vagrant, VirtualBox, and Linux experience.
-For detailed instructions, refer to the {{<exlink url="https://www.vagrantup.com/docs/" text="Vagrant documentation">}} and the {{<exlink url="https://www.vagrantup.com/intro/getting-started/index.html" text="getting started guide">}}.

-## Configure the Vagrant Environment
+## Create the VMs

-This section assumes that you have installed the VirtualBox hypervisor.
-For detailed instructions, refer to the {{<link url="VirtualBox" text="VirtualBox">}} installation section.
-Cumulus VX requires Vagrant version 1.7 or later.
-The installation steps below use Vagrant version 1.9.4 for the example commands.

-To set up the Vagrant environment:

-1. 1.
-Download and install VirtualBox.
+1. Download and install VirtualBox.
 Refer to the {{<exlink url="https://www.virtualbox.org/wiki/Downloads" text="VirtualBox documentation">}}.

 2. Download the Box image for use with Vagrant and VirtualBox from the {{<exlink url="https://cumulusnetworks.com/products/cumulus-vx/download/" text="Cumulus Networks website">}}.

 3. Download and install {{<exlink url="https://www.vagrantup.com/downloads.html" text="Vagrant">}}.
+Cumulus VX requires Vagrant version 1.7 or later.
+The installation steps below use Vagrant version 1.9.4 for the example commands.

 4. In a terminal, add the Cumulus VX Vagrant box image.
 Ensure option `2` is specified.
 Vagrant downloads and installs the latest Cumulus VX VirtualBox image.